solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 (Ie. you push something into your repository).

 I have divided my more complex tasks into separate files, so it's easier to see top-level flow from main pipeline file.
+When creating separate task files, it's important to understand, that only main pipeline definition will be stored in system memory.
+Everything else, including separate task definition files, will be fetched from some external resource (Ie. Git in our case).
+This means that when you are about to update your tasks, you have to push those into external resource to changes take an effect.

 For every task we can also define different running environment.

 ```yaml